 Nicolaas has degrees in Oriental Studies, Sound Engineering, Music (Jazz Violin) and Mathematics.
 During his studies, he got fascinated by Alan Bern’s Present Time Composition (PTC®️) at the Winter Edition Workshops of the OMA.
 These led to positions as researcher in Cognitive Musicology and Embodied Music Cognition in the University of Leuven, researcher in Composition and Improvisation in the Conservatory of Antwerp, and Guest Professor of Practical Harmony and Improvisation in the Conservatory of Antwerp.
 He currently lives in Leipzig and spends his days writing music for his musical projects, playing Greek, Romanian and Klezmer Music, and taking care of his two-year-old son.
 The OMA is of very special significance to him, not only for being one of the main catalyzers of his professional career, but also as a place where people from many different disciplines and backgrounds have a safe space to meet and exchange ideas and experiences.

-is a one-year volunteer at OMA e.V. in the area of culture and education.
-Her goal is to get to know the different sides of cultural management and to be a supporting member of the OMA-team’s various activities.
-Her main responsibilites for YSW20 include preparing and realizing the festival, especially through assisting the participants and artists.
+was a volunteer at OMA e.V. in 2019-20 in the area of culture and education.
+Her goal was to get to know the different sides of cultural management and to be a supporting member of the OMA-team’s various activities.
+Her main responsibilites for YSW20 included preparing and realizing the festival, especially through assisting the participants and artists.